Helius/garland/README.md

 # Christmas tree garland based on ws2812b strip and arduino pro mini

 # Hardware
-Arduino pro mini, HC-06 bluetooth module, ws2812b strip.
+Arduino pro mini (Atmega168, 5V 16MHz), HC-06 bluetooth module, ws2812b strip on 100 led.

 # Software
 Src was written in C lang and compile with avr-gcc.
 As build system i tried to use CMake with very nice template from https://github.com/mkleemann/cmake-avr, thanks @mkleemann!
 It was an experiment and i really like CMake for this purpose now.